MileHacker Logo

 Seasonal Planning

 Multi-day extensions require careful planning.
-Book well in advance during peak season for accommodation and specific tours.
+Book well in advance during high season for accommodation along with certain tours.